 The Texas Hill Country AVA is located north of San Antonio and West of Austin.
 The key areas in the AVA are Austin, Fredricksburg, Lampasas, New Braunfels, and Johnson City.
 The size of the appellation is 9,000,000 acres, with approximately 750 acres under vine.

 This AVA is the second largest in the US.
 The soil is predominately Limestone, Sandy Loam, and Granite.
 The area includes the Llano Uplift and the second largest dome in the US, Enchanted Rock.
 The eastern portion of the region is notable for the Edwards Plateau and is bound by the Balcones Fault in the East and the Llano Uplift on the West and North.
 Again, the predominance of Limestone, Sandy Loan, Granite rocks, and boulders with a fragile layer of topsoil do present a challenge; this topography is very prone to flash flooding.

-Production levels vary from boutique producers putting out 500 to 1000 cases per year, to larger producers putting out in excess of 100,000 cases per year.
+Production levels vary from boutique producers putting out 500 to 1000 cases per year to larger producers putting out over 100,000 cases per year.
 Most of the wineries source their grapes from different areas within the AVA to produce and make their wines.
-There are very few estate wines from these wineries.
+As a result, there are very few estate wines from these wineries.

-The Marketing for this AVA is done in large part by the Texas Hill Country Wineries, this association is run by January Wiese, the Executive Director who I had the pleasure of speaking with while doing research on this area.
+The marketing for this AVA is done largely by the Texas Hill Country Wineries; this association is run by January Wiese, the Executive Director with whom I had the pleasure of speaking while researching this area.
 (46 wineries out of the 60 belong to this association).
 She was raised on her family’s winery located in Paso Robles, CA (they sold it in the ’90s).
-She has been a very valuable source of information and data for this paper.
+As a result, she has been an amazing source of information and data for this article.

-The challenge is that while this area has over 5,000,000 visitors per year almost 95% of all the wine produced is consumed by Texans.
-As noted, with this level of quality wines it is certainly understandable that very little leaves Texas.
+The challenge is that while this area has over five million visitors per year, almost 95% of all the wine produced is consumed by Texans.
+As noted, with this level of quality wines, it is certainly understandable that tiny leaves Texas.